Frederic Thrasher

-Thrasher was born in Shelbyville, Indiana in 1892; he graduated B.A. from DePauw University in 1916 in social psychology; he then did an MA in 1918, at Chicago with a thesis on "The Boy Scout Movement as A Socializing Agency."
+Thrasher was born in Shelbyville, Indiana in 1892.
+He graduated B.A. from DePauw University in 1916 in social psychology, then did an MA in 1918 at Chicago with a thesis on "The Boy Scout Movement as A Socializing Agency."
 He then took a PhD in Chicago in 1926, on Gangs.
-Thrasher's epic work: The Gang: a study of 1313 gangs in Chicago, was published in 1927.
+Thrasher's most famous work: The Gang: a study of 1313 gangs in Chicago, was published in 1927.
 It said that "neighborhoods in transition are breeding grounds for gangs."
 Thrasher’s work on gangs was one of a series of outstanding doctoral studies completed under Robert E. Park’s direction in the "golden era" of the University of Chicago Sociology Department.

 In the 1930s he then moved to New York City, where he taught at the Steinhardt School of Education of New York University, becoming Professor of educational sociology and retiring in 1959.
 While there he initiated a media studies programme where he began a series of studies of the effects of motion pictures on children.
 His courses on the subject were path breaking, including a course, begun in 1934, named “The Motion Picture: Its Artistic, Educational and Social Aspects.”
 He also served widely as a consultant to groups concerned with motion pictures, crime, prison reform, and prevention of juvenile delinquency.